 - Applicants must either - be recognized by the IRS under section 501(c)(3) and provide health and human services programming as their primary mission and be in good standing in Kansas and Missouri, if applicable, as a nonprofit corporation, or - be a program of a municipality government, Johnson County, Kansas Government or the 10th Judicial District Court, Johnson County, or - be a Kansas public school district (individual schools are not eligible and must apply as part of a school district application). - The principal purpose of the proposed programs or services must accord with the statutory provisions for the ATF and/or the statutory provisions and settlement agreement provisions for OSF (see page 1). - The program primarily serves Johnson County residents, targeting those with limited ability to purchase services.
 Programs that do not meet these criteria may still be eligible if they provide services to Johnson County residents that otherwise would not be available. - The program clearly defines and measures outcomes for participants.
-DAC 2024 SUF RFP

-- Applicants must affirm compliance with any applicable nondiscrimination ordinances and/or policies of the contributing municipalities and must attest that equal access is provided to the program. - For nonprofit agencies, an independent certified audit of the previous year's financial records must be submitted; or, if total agency revenues were less than \$250,000, an independent review of financial statements prepared by a Certified Public Accountant.
+- contributing municipalities and must attest that equal access is provided to the program. - For nonprofit agencies, an independent certified audit of the previous year's financial records must be submitted; or, if total agency revenues were less than \$250,000, an independent review of financial statements prepared by a Certified Public Accountant.
 The audit or review must have been completed within nine (9) months of the close of the fiscal year. - Applications will not be accepted from a nonprofit agency for both the SUF and Human Service Fund (a program of UCS) for the same program during the same funding cycle, but agencies may apply for a discrete program.
 For example, discrete programs are ones which record expenses separately and may have different purposes or populations and employ distinct strategies and outcomes.